US Expansion – Opportunities and Challenges

 Software as a service (SaaS), infrastructure as a service (IaaS) and platform as a service (PaaS) are some of the commonly offered cloud-based services.
 With cloud-based software platforms, the user usually does not have rights, possession or interest to the software.
 Instead, they pay to have access to the application itself or to products which can be downloaded or streamed from the platform.
 This poses a challenge in determining the character of income and whether a transaction results in a sale, lease or provision of services.

-We are proud to actively support the start-up community.
+We are proud to actively support the early stage and scale-up communities.
 Passionate entrepreneurs often look to the United States as a key place to fuel their next stage of growth.

 We advise entrepreneurs on how to navigate the complex US tax landscape by gaining an understanding of their expansion goals – whether that involves selling products and services to US customers from abroad, opening offices on the ground, or obtaining US investment.